High School Enrichment Program

 - Submit online Eyes on Diversity: High School Enrichment Application.
 This includes submission of short-response question: “Why is access to eye care important in your community?”

-- Request one (1) letter of recommendation to be submitted to Eyes on Diversity coordinator; electronic or paper copies will be accepted.
+- Request one (1) letter of recommendation to be submitted to the Eyes on Diversity program director by email to: UMSLeyesondiversity@umsl.edu.

 - Students with completed applications and meeting full eligibility will be contacted by member of Eyes on Diversity team to discuss the program in detail.